Browse crosses

 Size: 4 feet 5 inches (1.30 metres) tall.
 2 feet 1 inch (0.64 metres) across the arms.

 Information: This is an old and battered cross, with the Southern Arm having been broken off.
-The following has been inscribed into the Eastern face of the cross:

 H C